-Czeslaw Milosz ranks among the most respected figures in twentieth-century Polish literature, as well as one of the most respected contemporary poets in the world, being awarded the Nobel Prize for Literature in 1980.
-He was born in Lithuania, where his parents moved temporarily to escape the political upheaval in their native Poland.
-As an adult, he left Poland due to the oppressive Communist regime that came to power following World War II and has lived in the United States since 1960.
-Milosz's poems, novels, essays, and other works are written in his native Polish and translated by the author and others into English.
-Having lived under the two great totalitarian systems of modern history, national socialism and communism, Milosz writes of the past in a tragic, ironic style that nonetheless affirms the value of human life.
-While the faith of his Roman Catholic upbringing has been severely tested, it has remained intact.
-Terrence Des Pres, writing in the Nation, stated that "political catastrophe has defined the nature of our . . . [age], and the result—the collision of personal and public realms—has produced a new kind of writer.
+Czeslaw Milosz ranks among the most respected figures in twentieth-century Polish literature, as well as one of the most respected contemporary poets in the world: he was awarded the Nobel Prize for Literature in 1980.
+Born in Lithuania, where his parents moved temporarily to escape the political upheaval in their native Poland, as an adult, he left Poland due to the oppressive Communist regime that came to power following World War II and lived in the United States from 1960 until his death in 2004.
+Milosz’s poems, novels, essays, and other works are written in his native Polish and translated by the author and others into English.
+Having lived under the two great totalitarian systems of modern history, national socialism and communism, Milosz wrote of the past in a tragic, ironic style that nonetheless affirmed the value of human life.
+While the faith of his Roman Catholic upbringing was severely tested, it remained intact.
+Terrence Des Pres, writing in the Nation, stated that “political catastrophe has defined the nature of our.. [age], and the result—the collision of personal and public realms—has produced a new kind of writer.
 Czeslaw Milosz is the perfect example.
-In exile from a world which no longer exists, a witness to the Nazi devastation of Poland and the Soviet takeover of Eastern Europe, Milosz deals in his poetry with the central issues of our time: the impact of history upon moral being, the search for ways to survive spiritual ruin in a ruined world."
+In exile from a world which no longer exists, a witness to the Nazi devastation of Poland and the Soviet takeover of Eastern Europe, Milosz deals in his poetry with the central issues of our time: the impact of history upon moral being, the search for ways to survive spiritual ruin in a ruined world.”

 For many years Milosz’s poetry was little noticed in the United States, though he was highly regarded in Poland.
 Recognition in Poland came in defiance of official government resistance to Milosz’s work.
 The communist regime refused to publish the books of a defector; for many years only underground editions of his poems were secretly printed and circulated in Poland.
 But in 1980, when Milosz was awarded the Nobel Prize for Literature, the communist government was forced to relent.
 A government-authorized edition of Milosz’s poems was issued and sold a phenomenal 200,000 copies.
 One sign of Milosz’s widespread popularity in Poland occurred when Polish workers in Gdansk unveiled a monument to their comrades who were shot down by the communist police.
 Two quotations were inscribed on the monument: one was taken from the Bible; the other was taken from a poem by Milosz.